cseanburns/systems-librarianship/src/6c-install-koha.md

 The remote repositories are also used to retrieve software.

 We can add repositories to sync with and to use to download software, and this includes the Koha ILS.
-First, we use the following three commands set up the signing keys to ensure that we're downloading the authentic software.
+First, we use the following three commands to set up the signing keys to ensure that we're downloading the authentic software.

 ```